smash-transport/smash-vhlle-hybrid/docs/user/configuration_file.md

 ## :seedling: &nbsp; The hadron sampler section

 Also the hadron sampler needs in input the freezeout surface file, which is produced at the previous hydrodynamics stage.
-However, there is no dedicated `Input_file` key in the hadron sampler section of the hybrid handler configuration file, because the hadron sampler must receive the path to this file in its own configuration file already.
+However, there is no dedicated `Input_file` key in the hadron sampler section of the Hybrid-handler configuration file, because the hadron sampler must receive the path to this file in its own configuration file already.
 Therefore, the user can set any path to the freezeout surface file by specifying it in the `Software_keys` subsection, as shown in the example below.

-By default, if the user does not use a custom configuration file for the hadron sampler and does not specify the path to the freezeout surface file via `Software_keys`, the hybrid handler will use the configuration file for the hadron sampler which is contained in the :file_folder: ***configs*** folder and in which the path to the freezeout surface is set to `=DEFAULT=`.
+By default, if the user does not use a custom configuration file for the hadron sampler and does not specify the path to the freezeout surface file via `Software_keys`, the Hybrid-handler will use the configuration file for the hadron sampler which is contained in the :file_folder: ***configs*** folder and in which the path to the freezeout surface is set to `=DEFAULT=`.
-This will be internally resolved by the hybrid handler to the path of a :material-file: *freezeout.dat* file in the :file_folder: ***Hydro*** output sub-folder with the same `Run_ID`,  which is expected to exist.
+This will be internally resolved by the Hybrid-handler to the path of a :material-file: *freezeout.dat* file in the :file_folder: ***Hydro*** output sub-folder with the same `Run_ID`,  which is expected to exist.
 A mechanism like this one is technically needed to be able by default to refer to the same run ID and pick up the correct file from the previous stage.
 As a side-effect, it is not possible for the user to name the freezeout surface file as `=DEFAULT=`, which anyways would not probably be a very clever choice. :sweat_smile: